AnicetNgrt/llm-fullstack-template/README.md

 1. Install the dependencies with the help of `frontend/README.md`

 Note that due to dependencies optimization, the first use of the webapp after launching the dev frontend server may be super slow/irresponsive for a minute.
 After that hot-reloading got you covered anyway.

+### Naming

+Replace all `YOUR APP`, `YOURAPP`, `yourapp` and `Yourapp` strings within the codebase.
+Don't forget the directories' names as well.

+## License

+LLM Fullstack Template © 2024 by Anicet Nougaret is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/

+*If you want a commercial use out of it, I will generally accept it once asked, and give you an enhanced license, but only if you can prove the changes you brought are significant enough.*